windelbouwman/lognplot/swviewer/README.md

 This will load the firmware file, scan it for DWARF symbols and next connect to both st-link and lognplot.
 The cpu frequency must be given for proper results.

+# GTK ui

+A gtk GUI is a work in progress.
+You can run it via:

+    $  cargo run --no-default-features --features gui